Reed Tablemount: History

+Petroleum exploration in the Recto Bank (Reed Bank) area began in the 1970s.
+In 1976, natural gas was discovered in the Sampaguita structure following the drilling of an exploratory well.
+Three wells were eventually drilled at the southwestern end of the structure during the 1970s and 1980s, two of which tested gas at flow rates of 3.6 e6ft3 per day and 3.2 e6ft3 per day, respectively.

-Subsequent to the Chinese occupation of Mischief Reef in the mid-1990s, a Philippine World War II-vintage naval landing craft, (LST 57 - Sierra Madre), was deliberately run aground on the Second Thomas Shoal in 1999 to maintain a Philippine naval outpost in the area; more than 15 years later it continues to be manned by about a dozen Philippine Marines.
+Following China's occupation of Mischief Reef in the mid-1990s, the Philippines deliberately grounded the BRP Sierra Madre (LT-57), a World War II-era tank landing ship, on the Second Thomas Shoal in 1999 to establish a Philippine naval outpost in the area.
+The vessel has since been staffed by a small detachment of Philippine Marines.

-In June 2019 a Filipino fishing vessel anchored at the Reed Bank was hit and sunk by a Chinese fishing vessel.
-The Armed Forces of the Philippines stated that they believed it to be a deliberate attack given the nature of the incident, the wood-hulled Filipino vessel Gimver 1 was sitting at anchor when hit, and the steel-hulled Chinese vessel which hit it failed to stop and offer assistance after the incident.
-The 22 crew members had to be rescued off of the sinking vessel by a nearby Vietnamese fishing vessel which responded to their distress calls.
+In June 2019, a Filipino fishing vessel anchored at Reed Bank was struck and sunk by a Chinese fishing vessel.
+The Armed Forces of the Philippines stated that it believed the collision was deliberate, noting that the wood-hulled Filipino vessel, Gimver 1, was anchored when it was struck and that the steel-hulled Chinese vessel failed to stop and render assistance.
+The 22-member Filipino crew was rescued by a nearby Vietnamese fishing vessel that responded to their distress calls.

 Oil, gas and SC72

 Seismic surveys indicate that the Reed Tablemount is rich in oil and gas deposits, but they have only been partly tapped due to disputed claims from various countries, most particularly the PRC.

 Exploration in the area began in 1970, and in 1976 gas was discovered in the Sampaguita structure following the drilling of a well.
-In total, three wells have been drilled to date, all located at the south west end of the Sampaguita structure.
+In total, three wells have been drilled to date, all located at the southwest end of the Sampaguita structure.